JaredWogan/CV/index.md

 Brock University Physics Discord
 - Created and maintain the (unofficial) University Physics Discord

-`2020`
-__Independant Peer Tutor__ \
-Brock University
-- Organized and taught a student study group for Electromagnetism
-- Held review and one-on-one sessions with students in need of assistance

 `2017 - 2018`
 __Physics Club__ \
 University of Guelph